intel/cm-compiler/readme.rst

 License
 =======

-The Intel(R) C-for-Media Compiler is distributed under the MIT license.
+The Intel(R) C for Metal Compiler is distributed under the MIT license.
 You may obtain a copy of the License at: https//opensource.org/licenses/MIT

 Linux prerequisites
 ===================